There are two main stages to setting up a UAV Navigation autopilot (AP) in a customer's aircraft:

 UAV Navigation can adopt one of two approaches to Adaptation, depending on customer requirements:

 Suitable for UAVs where the full physical/aerodynamic characteristics (including stability derivatives) are not available and flight trials can be conducted safely during development of the config files.

 This type of Adaptation is generally suitable for low cost platforms where risk is minimal.

-Working from the physical characteristics of the platform, UAVN's engineers derive a basic configuration preset for the AP based on a reduced set of calculations, drawing on experience with similar aircraft which have been adapted before.
-This process consists of modelling and preparation in the office.||1 week|
+Working from the physical characteristics of the platform, UAV Navigation's engineers derive a basic configuration preset for the autopilot based on a reduced set of calculations, drawing on experience with similar aircraft which have been adapted before.

 |1||Before going to fly, a complete 6DOF model is derived from information about the platform obtained directly from the manufacturer of the aircraft (NB: UAV Navigation treats the aircraft as a rigid body only - aeroelastic effects are not taken into account).|

 (optional) The platform's performance may be measured during a 'Passenger Flight', whereby the autopilot is flown passively within the aircraft, recording all flight parameters to a log file in a datalogger.

-|4||Once a comprehensive 6DOF model has been developed, actual flight trials can take place with the assurance that the autopilot will be able to control the aircraft safely from take-off.
-If necessary, minor changes may be made to the gains settings - although this is usually not necessary.|
+|4||Once a comprehensive 6DOF model has been developed, actual flight trials can take place with the assurance that the autopilot will be able to control the aircraft safely and correctly right from automatic take-off.
+If necessary, minor changes may be made to the Gains File - although this is usually not necessary.|